Start A Farm

 Here's a list of basic resources to help set you in the right direction:

-Ontario Ministry of Agriculture and Food (OMAF) resources
+Ontario Ministry of Agriculture, Food and Agribusiness (OMAFA) resources

 Preparing a Farm Business Plan